thaochithai/user-segmentation/README.md

 # Customer Churn Analysis Dashboard – Telecommunications Company

 This project presents an interactive Power BI dashboard that analyzes customer churn behavior in a telecommunications context.
-It simulates a real-world scenario similar to telecom providers like Telenet, with insights across customer demographics, service usage, revenue contribution, and churn drivers.

 ## Objective